stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-Do you want to say that one again?
+Do you want to say that one again, 'cause--?

 #### BEN